8 Typography Tips For Designers: Make Fonts Speak

 Learn the basics of typography

-It may sound too obvious still some designers ignore learning basics of typography science.
-They rely on modern tools which automatically choose the fonts or just hope aesthetic features of chosen fonts would be enough.
+It may sound too obvious, but some designers still ignore learning basics of typography science.
+They rely on modern tools that automatically choose the fonts or just hope the aesthetic features of the chosen fonts will be enough.
 Such an approach seems like learning to read without knowledge of the alphabet.

 Designers who don’t know the concepts and the anatomy of typefaces can’t use the potential of typography at the full strength.
 Everyone decides for oneself if they need to learn the science in-depth but the basics are a foundation of every craft.

-The experts working on the problem of harmonical usage of fonts gladly share their knowledge that’s why there are so many useful books on typography for designers.
+The experts working on the problem of harmonious usage of fonts gladly share their knowledge, which is why there are so many useful books on typography for designers.
 As the recommended reading we can name

 - The Elements of Typographic Style by Robert Bringhurst